home-assistant/home-assistant.io/source/_integrations/otbr.markdown

 The Open Thread Border Router integration allows calling an Open Thread Border Router's REST API from Python and via WebSocket.

 This integration is installed automatically when the **Open Thread Border Router** add-on is installed.
-This happens when you do one of the following procedures:
+For  Home Assistant Yellow or SkyConnect refer to the following procedures:

 - [Enabling Thread on Home Assistant Yellow](https://yellow.home-assistant.io/procedures/enable-thread/)
 - [Enabling Thread on Home Assistant SkyConnect](https://skyconnect.home-assistant.io/procedures/enable-thread/)